 The City places a priority on locating key community facilities in the downtown area as well as providing City residents accessibility to these facilities by a variety of transportation modes.
-The Transportation element of this Comprehensive Plan will further discuss how connectivity and accessibility are considered in the City's planning efforts.
+The Transportation (auto and trail) elements of this Comprehensive Plan emphasize how connectivity and accessibility are important aspects of the City's planning efforts including the idea of a community-wide greenway network that helps form a connecting element.